What No One Tells You About Taking Standardized Tests

 Sydney Missigman

-Sydney is a current high school junior living in Arizona.
-She has never met an extracurricular activity she didn’t like.
-She is a member of National Honor Society and is involved in her school newspaper, Key Club, tutoring club, and student ambassador program, having leadership roles in many of these.
+Sydney is a student from Arizona, who has never met an extracurricular activity she didn’t like.
+She is a member of the National Honor Society and is involved in her school newspaper, Key Club, tutoring club, and student ambassador program, having leadership roles in many of these.
 She is in her third year of Spanish classes and is a TA for her Spanish teacher.
 Sydney loves using the power of the written word to connect with people throughout the world.
 Her family, studies, and service work are just a few of her many passions.

 Join our community of